 Stay ahead of user expectations.

 With everything getting digitized and shoppers getting online, the businesses offering a quick and seamless eCommerce experience are most likely to win the rat race.
-The key ingredient of setting a bar is to swear by all the above factors and induce them rightly in your platform.
-You should be known for offering experiences that are as close to the real world as possible, authenticity, fast shipping, and access to accurate information promptly.
+The critical ingredient of setting a bar is to swear by all the above factors and induce them rightly in your platform.
+You should be known for offering experiences as close to the real world as possible, authenticity, fast shipping, and access to accurate information promptly.

 As said, change is the only constant.
-For instance: years ago, that may have been looked at as good eCommerce UX is now a pain point today.
+For instance: years ago, that may have been seen as good eCommerce UX is now a pain point today.
 Customers, after all, have evolved, and they now stop by at platforms that offer added elements of inspiration and delight.
-So if you aspire to attract new customers and retain your target audience, you really need to go above and beyond.
+So if you aspire to attract new customers and retain your target audience, you need to go above and beyond.